-The noise returned, considerably louder this time.
-An explosive sound.
-Now I recognised what it was.
+The noise returned.
+I could hear it clearly now.
+It was a kind of plosive sound.
 Someone was snoring.
-It came from the other side of the classroom.
-She noticed it too, the professor.
-She might have noticed it even before I did.
+It came from the other side of the seminar room.
+The lecturer noticed it too.
+She might’ve heard it before I did.

-She turned her head to the student who fell asleep.
+She paused and turned to the student who fell asleep.
 With a slightly raised voice, she said “could you please wake up?”
-Her face remained calm and soft, as if she was still talking about the loss of inflections in Middle English.
+Her face remained calm and soft.

-“Sorry”, a deep voice came in.
-She smiled kindly and nodded to him.
-Then she resumed the lecture, talking passionately about the works by Chaucer and Shakespeare.
+“I’m sorry”, he responded awkwardly.
+She nodded smiling friendly.
+Then she resumed the lecture, talking passionately about the works by Chaucer.

-My mind started wandering, bringing me back to another setting.
-An auditorium of a renowned business college.
+My mind started to wander.
+It took me to a different setting – the auditorium of a renowned business college.

-On that dark winter evening, I hurried back to the college from my part-time job in a bakery.
-We didn’t normally have evening lectures so it was a rare occasion.
-I was a couple of minutes late and hungry.
-Pushing open the back door of the auditorium quietly, I walked slowly in and got myself a seat at the back row.
+On that dark winter evening, I hurried back to the college for an evening class after finishing my shift in a bakery.
+We didn’t usually have evening lectures so it was a rare occasion.
+I was a couple of minutes late and feeling quite hungry.
+Pushing open the back door of the auditorium slowly, I walked in quietly and got myself a seat at the back row.

-I placed the notebook on the small auditorium table, and removed the cover of my yogurt carefully.
-It should be fine as students do sometimes bring food to lectures.
-Our lecture schedule does not always give us sufficient time to have lunch.
+I placed the notebook on the small auditorium table, and removed the lid of my yogurt carefully.
+It should be fine as students did sometimes bring food to lectures.
+Our course timetable didn’t always give us enough time to have lunch.
 So I thought.

 “Take your food and leave the auditorium.”
-The lecturer raised his voice.
+The guest lecturer raised his voice.

-I sensed the irritation in the voice and realised that the words were addressed to me.
+I sensed the irritation in his voice and realised that the words were addressed to me.

 Some students turned around and stared at me.
 I rose and made my way to the back door.
-I did bring the yogurt with me and waited in the corridor.
-But the feeling of hunger disappeared, so I threw it into the rubbish bin.
+I waited in the corridor with the yogurt in my hand.
+But as I no longer felt hungry, I threw it in the bin.